Amazon Pay

 Response

-You'll receive one of our standard payment agreement responses (see responses in the API Reference)
+You'll receive our standard payment agreement response (see responses in the API Reference)

 {